Details

 trip

-This was a better concert than I'll ever see again.
-I know I said that last night, but we got stuff we didn't get from the 9:30 club such as HOUSEWORK, problems, metermaids, and a new new song in the form of a jam that had great trombone and sax solo's.
+But this was a better concert than I'll ever see again.
+I know I said that last night, but we got stuff we didn't get from the 9:30 club such as Housework, Problems, Metermaids, and a new new song in the form of a jam that had great trombone and sax solo's.

-The intro this time was ME! and 3 interesting and beautiful women.
-Angelo had us model the T-shirts, he took some pictures of us too, so maybe we'll be on unutted soon.
+The intro this time was US!
+Angelo had the Bartender, Amber, and myself model the T-shirts before the first song.
+He took some pictures of us too, so maybe we'll be on Unutted Nations.com soon..

-During Alcoholic the shit hit the fan, there was an incident.
-It started out with angelo swiming over to the bar and ordering a shot of Tequilla just as the punk section started.
-Just after that, security kicked a man out for somethin.
-When Moore got back to the stage, he dropped the mic and took off through the side door.ooohhh it was sure a rough situation.
-The band got to the end of the song without him as 3 dudes held him back trying to push him back into the club as he grabbed for the ejected person, just out of reach.
-He came up the stairs sadder than I've ever seen a person.
-My respect for him reached new hieghts.
+During Alcoholic there was a malfunction.
+It started out with Angelo swimming over to the bar and ordering a shot of Tequila just as the punk section started.
+Just after that, security kicked a man out for something.
+When Angelo got back to the stage, he dropped the mic and took off through the side door.
+It was a rough situation.
+The band got to the end of the song without him, as 3 security dudes held him back trying to push him back into the club as he grabbed for toward the ejected person, just out of reach.
+He sadly came up the stairs, unable to rescue the ejected fan.
+During all that, Walt held down the lead vox nicely like he had back in the 'Megatron Days'.

-He finally came to the mic, and talked to us for 6 minutes, still very damn sad and told us the story of him getting arrested in florida for a simmilar "testicality".
+He finally came to the mic, and talked to us for a some time, still very sad and told us the story of him getting arrested in Florida for a similar incident.